6 Of the Most Powerful Ecommerce SEO Tips6 Min Read

 What does this mean?
 A flat architecture is one that requires very few – one at the most, if possible – links to get a customer from your landing page to a product page.
 As such, it extracts as much link juice as possible.

 Essentially, you want to link from your landing page to your product pages – and vice versa – as much as you can.
 In doing so, you’re building a simple site structure, and you’re telling Google that everything is linked up and connected.

-Site structure needs to be optimised by your designer before your site goes live if you’re to unleash all of its SEO potential.
-If you think you need to redesign your site, you can find some tips in this website redesign checklist.
+Site structure needs to be optimised by your designer before your site goes live if you’re to unleash all of its SEO potentials.
+If you think you need to redesign your site, you can find some tips on this website redesign checklist.

 Site-speed is super important for on-page optimisation.
 We’ve heard time and time again the stats that demonstrate how conversion rates are given a hammering by slow page loading times.